open-pioneer/trails-starter/docs/tutorials/HowToCreateUiComponents.md

 React has a second system (the [`Context API`](https://beta.reactjs.org/reference/react/useContext)) that can be used to inherit values into all children (and their children etc.) of a certain component.
 This can be extremely powerful but also makes components harder to understand.

-We have implemented hooks such as `useService` and `useIntl` (built on top of the context API) to allow react components to interact with the rest of the framework (see [How to use a service](./HowToUseAService.md) and [How to translate an app](./HowToTranslateAnApp.md)).
+We have implemented hooks such as `useService` and `useIntl` (built on top of the context API) to allow React components to interact with the rest of the framework (see [How to use a service](./HowToUseAService.md) and [How to translate an app](./HowToTranslateAnApp.md)).

 It is best to compose a UI from a set of simple, reusable React components that mostly rely on `props` and hooks.
 This makes them easier to understand, to reuse and to test in isolation.